mslinn/TotalMixMultiUser/README.md

-3. If you did not clone the git repository, download the ZIP file and unzip it to `~\TotalMixMultiUser` using PowerShell, then rename the directory to something meaningful, and then change to the new directory as follows:
+3. If you did not clone the git repository, download the ZIP file and unzip it to `~\TotalMixMultiUser` using PowerShell, then rename the directory to the same name as the above `git clone` command would create, and then change to the new directory as follows:

    ```powershell
     $uri = "https://github.com/mslinn/TotalMixMultiUser/archive/refs/heads/master.zip"